mocks-server/main/packages/admin-api-client/README.md

 npm install --save @mocks-server/admin-api-client
 ```

-The UMD build is also available on unpkg:
+The UMD build is also available on unpkg.
+When UMD package is loaded, it creates a `mocksServerAdminApiClient` global object containing all of the methods.

 ```html
 <script src="https://unpkg.com/@mocks-server/admin-api-paths/dist/index.umd.js"></script>